 Ron Block is what you might call a complicated artist.
 If you pick the five, you probably see him as the powerful banjo player with Alison Krauss & Union Station.
 Guitarists think of Ron in that role with AKUS, as do fingerstylers.
-Those who craft songs – or study on how to do so – may think first of the original material he has added to the bluegrass catalogue, and singers praise him for his lead and harmony vocals.
+Those who craft songs – or study on how to do so – may think first of the original material he has added to the bluegrass catalog, and singers praise him for his lead and harmony vocals.
 And studio types might look at him as a successful producer.

 In each of these niches, Block has made quite a name for himself and, taken as a whole, he can be viewed as among the finest and most accomplished musicians in bluegrass.
 People who primarily follow and admire the music, however, may simply enjoy what he brings to the table, without worrying about niches and categories.